Point system (driving)

-A penalty point system, also known as a demerit point system, is a method used by licensing authorities to monitor and regulate driver behaviour.
-Under such systems, points are recorded against a driver's licence for traffic offences or other infringements committed within a set period.
-The structure and administration of these systems vary between jurisdictions and enforcing authorities.
+A penalty point system, also known as a demerit point system, is a method used by licensing authorities to monitor and regulate driver behavior.
+Under such systems, an individual's driver's license accumulates demerit points for traffic offenses (or other infringements committed whilst driving) which last for a set period.
+The structure and administration of these systems vary between jurisdictions and the authorities enforcing them.

-In most cases, the accumulation of points can lead to fines, disqualification, or the suspension or revocation of a driving licence.
-The number of points assigned for each offence and the thresholds for penalties differ according to local regulations.
-Points are typically recorded by the relevant driver licensing authority, police force, or other authorised body and may be added or removed in line with jurisdiction-specific rules.
-When a driver reaches or exceeds the prescribed limit, their licence is usually suspended for a fixed period or until certain conditions are met.
-After the suspension period has expired, points are often reset or cancelled.
-The purpose of such systems is to deter repeat offences and promote safer driving behaviour.
+In most cases, the accumulation of points can lead to fines, disqualification, suspension, re-evaluation or revocation of a driver's license.
+Points are typically recorded by the relevant driver licensing authority, police force, or other authorizing body and may be added or removed in line with jurisdiction-specific rules.

 Description

-In jurisdictions that employ a point system, the police or licensing authorities maintain records of the demerit points accumulated by each driver.
-Traffic offences, such as speeding or disobeying traffic signals, are assigned a specific number of points.
-When a driver is found guilty of an offence, the corresponding points are added to their driving record.
-Once a driver's total exceeds the prescribed threshold, they may face additional penalties, be required to attend safety or driver-training courses, undergo re-examination, or have their driving privileges suspended or revoked.
+In jurisdictions that use a point system, the police or licensing authorities maintain records of the demerit points issued to each driver.
+Traffic offenses, such as speeding or disobeying traffic signals, are assigned a designated amount of points.
+When a driver is found guilty of an offense, the corresponding points are added to their driving record.
+When a driver's total point number exceeds the prescribed threshold, they may face additional penalties, be required to attend safety or driver-training courses, undergo re-examination, or have their license suspended or revoked.

-In some jurisdictions, a subtractive point system is used instead, whereby drivers begin with a set number of points that are deducted following traffic offences.
+In some jurisdictions, a subtracting point system is utilized, when drivers begin with a set number of points that are deducted following traffic offenses.
 The threshold for penalties may vary according to factors such as the driver's experience level, previous record, age, or other circumstances.
-It is common for younger or less experienced motorists to be subject to lower thresholds.
+Generally, it is common for younger or less experienced motorists to be subject to lower thresholds.

 In certain systems, points may also be applied if a driver is deemed substantially at fault in a traffic collision.
-Demerit points can typically be removed through the passage of time without further offences, or through the successful completion of approved driver-training or traffic-safety courses.
+Demerit points can typically be removed through the passage of time without further offenses, or through the successful completion of approved driver-training or traffic-safety courses.

-Major traffic offenses, such as hit-and-run or drunk driving, are often handled outside the point system.
-Such offenses often carry a mandatory suspension of driving privileges and may incur penalties such as imprisonment.
+Major traffic offenses, such as hit-and-run or drunk driving, are often handled outside of the point system.
+Such offenses often carry a mandatory suspension of driving privileges and may incur penalties including imprisonment.